Skip to main content

 }

-As we have seen, we can use any containerized service and register the application properties.
+As we’ve seen, we can use any containerized service and register the application properties.

 Local development using Testcontainers

-In the previous section, we have seen how to use Testcontainers for testing Spring Boot applications.
-With Spring Boot 3.1.0 Testcontainers support, we can also use Testcontainers during the development time for running the application locally.
+In the previous section, we learned how to use Testcontainers for testing Spring Boot applications.
+With Spring Boot 3.1.0 Testcontainers support, we can also use Testcontainers during the development time to run the application locally.

 import org.springframework.boot.SpringApplication;